aabbtree77/twinpeekz/README.md

     GLFWCursorSpecial* = 0x00033001 ## Originally GLFW_CURSOR but conflicts with GLFWCursor type
     ```

     In the original OpenGL C interface we have the GLFW_CURSOR constant and the GLFWCursor structure.
 In Nim these two become the same due its style rules.
-Someone had to locate this bug and come up with "GLFWCursorSpecial" name instead of "GLFW_CURSOR".
-The C pointers introduce a further friction with FFI bindings, I have seen this in Go as well, do not trust anything automatically generated, these bindings need to be tested with each version, maintained.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: